-Google Classroom users can import students directly from Google by following the steps outlined in this FAQ on Setting Up Google Classroom with Boom Learning.
+Google Classroom users will find steps for Setting Up Google Classroom with Boom Learning here.

 There are a number of ways students can log in to Boom Learning.
 They can log in using Google, use a Hyperlink to be automatically directed, or go to the Boom Learning login page and type in their username and password.

 You'll find additional information on each of these methods in the FAQ: Adding Students to Classrooms Manually.

 Assigning Boom Cards